pwwang/pyppl_report/tests/data/test.md

 A set of panels are blocks that only occupy one panel space in the page by using tabs or accordions, based on the number of this set of panels.

-## Auto-decide to use tabs or accordions
+## Auto-decision to use tabs or accordions

-When number of panels <= 4 we will use tabs, otherwise accordions are used.
+When number of panels <= `4` we will use tabs, otherwise accordions are used.

 ```markdown
 ::: {.panel head=Panel1}